AdityaBorkar/letsync/CONTRIBUTING.md

 ## Where to ask Questions?

 Right now, we are a small community, hence we haven't created a Discord Server.
 Ask your questions directly on GitHub Discussions or X (DM or tag @aditya_btech).
+Right now, we are a small community, hence we haven't created a Discord Server.
+Ask your questions directly on GitHub Discussions or X (DM or tag @aditya_btech).

 ## Tech Stack